quan-h-vu/quan-h-vu.github.io/content/samples/internalwiki/index.md

 They frequently turned to product managers for help.
 But without formal documentation, the knowledge shared was often lost in emails and chat histories.
 In addition, product managers themselves were spending more and more time answering questions rather than planning and researching new features.

 As a team-of-one tech writer, I had focused only on external documentation up to that point due to a lack of resources.
 But that only provided a basic level of detail.
-Teams like tech support and client success needed much more to support clients.
+Teams like Tech Support and Client Success needed much more to support clients.

 Further, I discovered that different operations teams had created their own knowledge silos to serve their needs.
 However, these silos often had outdated, conflicting, or incomplete information.
 This caused even more confusion.